 Florida is one of the most popular states for playing golf.
 The warm weather provides suitable weather for gathering with friends for a day on the course.
 For those who live and golf within their association, where does the association's responsibility begin and the player's end when it comes to damage from bad swings?

 The Supreme Court of Florida has established that a golfer must exercise due care for the safety of others within close range.
 Other Florida courts have established that the owner of a golf course is not expected to maintain the course to such a level that no accident can occur.

 Community associations can be liable under certain conditions.
 HOA associations have a responsibility to protect members from foreseeable dangers, however, golf ball liability is hard to prove.
 Chances are, the homeowner may never know which golfer struck the errant ball that resulted in damage to their personal property.
 Additionally, the risk of living near the course is one the homeowner chose to take.
 All these factors make the balance between responsibility and assumed risk tricky when it comes to finding a resolution.

 Our professional property management team is highly-skilled in golf and country club management.
 We have access to golf professionals and green superintendents, as well as food and beverage staff.

-Grand Manors also provides quality property management services for high rise condominiums, active adults communities, and for mixed-use developments.
+Grand Manors also provides quality property management services for high-rise condominiums, active adult communities, and mixed-use developments.
 To learn more about how we can help your community thrive, contact us.